Authorization Holds

 When an authorization hold expires, its state changes from PENDING to EXPIRED and the hold amount no longer affects a client's available balance.
 For more information about cron jobs at Mambu, see Automatic End of Day Actions and Hourly jobs.

-If you change your authorization holds configuration, the new configuration will be take effect with the next AUTHORIZATION_HOLDS_EXPIRATION cron job to run.
+If you change your authorization holds configuration, the new configuration will take effect with the next AUTHORIZATION_HOLDS_EXPIRATION cron job to run.
+Holds made directly on deposit accounts via account ID do not expire.
+For more information, see Transaction Holds.

 Was this article helpful?